gyro-project/query-table-gateway/README.md

 the queries metadata and a fully typed target class into an easy to use object relational mapper.

+Currently this library only implements read functionality, that means the direction from database to objects.

 ## Example

 In this query for a list of users, its organizations are joined into the result